jahed/frontiernav-scripts/README.md

 If you're confused by how the data is structured, you can just provide the data however you want and someone else can transform it to the right format.

+If you are contributing, I highly recommend a text editor with Global Text Find & Replace which most IDEs and Advanced Text Editors have.
+This will help with finding where things are used and changing things in bulk.
+I suggest either [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) or [Sublime Text](https://www.sublimetext.com/).

 ## Data Structure